Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 Why when I run a G1, G5 & G7 trajectory for a boat tail bullet and let Shooting Lab convert a G1 B.C. do I get less drop with G1 than either G5 or G7?
 This does not seem right if the G1 standard projectile shape resembles that of a round nosed 45 ACP slug.

-The ballistic coef. for a bullet indicates how it's velocity will erode in flight compared to a "Standard Projectile", which Ingalls defined as 1 inch in dia., weighing 1 pound, OF THE SAME SHAPE.
+The ballistic coef. for a bullet indicates how its velocity will erode in flight compared to a "Standard Projectile", which Ingalls defined as 1 inch in dia., weighing 1 pound, OF THE SAME SHAPE.
 This last part of his definition is what most seem to ignore.

 In the 1880's Ingalls and Mayevski measured velocity from the swing of a heavy steel plate when hit by a bullet.
 The tools available were obviously crude by modern standards.
 They did not understand how drag increases as the bullet approaches the sonic barrier.
 In the late 40's better instrumentation was available so the original Ingalls drag model was modified to show some increase when approaching the SOS but the standard projectile used for the calculations still resembled the shape of a round nosed 45 ACP slug.
 This was the beginning of the G1 drag model.
 More were developed over the years at the U.S. Army's BRL in Aberdeen, MD for other bullet shapes.